shshaw/Splitting/docs/guide.md

 Included in the package are two small stylesheets of recommended CSS that will make text and grid based effects much easier.
 These styles are non-essential, but provide a lot of value.

-- `splitting.css` provides many extra CSS Variables and psuedo elements that help power advanced animations, especially for text.
+- `splitting.css` includes many extra CSS Variables and psuedo elements that help power advanced animations, especially for text.
 - `splitting-cells.css` contain the basic setup styles for cell/grid based effects you'd otherwise need to implement yourself.

 ## Browser Support

-Splitting should not break any halfway decent browser (IE9+).
-Browsers that support CSS Variables will have the most options
+Splitting should be thought of as a progressive enhancer.
+The basic functions work in any halfway decent browser (IE11+).
+Browsers that support CSS Variables ( [~85% of the current browser market share](https://caniuse.com/#feat=css-variables) ) will have the best experience.
+Browsers without CSS Variable support can still have a nice experience with at least some animation, but features like index-based staggering may not be feasible without JavaScript.

+The [`cells`](#cells) plugin's styles in `splitting-cells.css` rely on `display: grid`, so treat it as a progressive enhancement.

 ## Basic Usage